- Summer Day Camp

 Is there an option for early drop off?

 No. There is no early drop off for any campers.
-Doors will open promptly at 8:30am and all campers are welcomed to check in at this time.
-Please do not leave any child unattended before camp doors open.
+Doors will open promptly at 8:30 am and all campers are welcomed to check in at this time.
+Do not leave any child unattended before camp doors open.

 May I visit my child during the day?